 - Always check wood sub-floors to ensure that the moisture content is less than 12% using an accurate wood moisture meter.
 Concrete sub-floors must register "dry" using a reliable concrete moisture meter.

 - The PH level of concrete sub-floors should register between 6 and 9.

 - After completing the installation, do not change/adjust the radiant heat settings for at least 48 hours.
-At any given time after the initial 48 hour period, the homeowner should only increase or decrease the temperature settings 4 to 5 degrees per day, so that the laminate flooring can gradually adjust to the temperature changes.
+After the initial 48-hour period, only increase or decrease the temperature settings 4 to 5 degrees per day, so that the laminate flooring can gradually adjust to the temperature changes.

-- Never raise the flooring surface temperature setting above 85 degrees F.
+- Flooring temperature is key!
+Never raise the flooring surface temperature setting above 85° F.

-It is important to note that when laminate is used over a radiant heating system, minor gapping can occur and should be expected.
-Maintaining consistent relative humidity levels will help to minimize this occurrence.
-Seasonal changes can also have the same effect on laminate, so temperature and humidity controls should always be monitored to ensure the best performance.
+When laminate is used over a radiant heating system, minor gapping can occur and should be expected.
+However, maintaining consistent relative humidity levels will help to minimize this occurrence.
+Also, when it comes to flooring temperature, seasonal changes can also have the same effect on laminate.
+With that being said, temperature and humidity controls should always be monitored to ensure the best performance of your laminate.